ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 #### Output

-- Build reports : Several data volume analysis reports based on the current status of the source and destination databases are output in HTML format and stored in the project folder.
+- Build reports

+  Several data volume analysis reports based on the current status of the source and destination databases are output in HTML format and stored in the project folder.

-- SQL Data Definition Language (DDL) script : A file in which the database object creation statement (DDL) collected from the original database is saved in the project folder, and the file name is SrcDbObj_Create.sql.
+- SQL Data Definition Language (DDL) script

+  A file containing database object creation statements (DDLs) collected from the source database, whether or not Migration Center is supported, created in the project folder and named SrcDbObj_Create.sql.
 This file is intended for user reference only and is not used at any stage of the Migration Center.

-- BuildReport4Unsupported.html : It is one of the files that summarizes the build results, and the statement of creation of objects not supported by the Migration Center is recorded.
+- BuildReport4Unsupported.html

+  One of the files summarizing the build results, the generated statements of objects not supported by the Migration Center are recorded.
+Unsupported objects depend on the source database and can be found in B.Appendix: Migrantable Database Objects.
+This file is not created because all objects in Oracle can be migrated to Migration Center.
+On the other hand, if there are unsupported objects, such as stored procedures, stored functions, views, and trigger objects, such as MySQL, this file is created.

 #### Internal Activities